-How job titles are classed will vary between insurers.
-Unfortunately, there’s not a master list of professions to find out which are the cheapest.
+How job titles are classed vary between insurers.
+And there’s not a master list of professions to find out which are the cheapest.

 Traditionally, certain jobs have been seen as higher risk.
 Journalists, for example, could get hit with higher prices because it’s assumed they may drive around famous passengers.

-Generally, it’s safe to assume that if your occupation requires more driving it’s more likely to have an adverse effect on the price as you’ll be covering more miles.
+Generally, it’s safe to assume that if your occupation requires more driving it’s more likely to have an adverse effect on the price as you’re covering more miles.

 More time behind the wheel increases the chance of you having an accident.
 It’s not an exact science, of course, but it gets factored into the calculations.

 Of course, your job isn’t the only factor.
 Car insurers look at a variety of factors when calculating your level of risk.
 This includes the following:

 - The type of car you drive

 It also depends on your accident and claims history, your driving record, and whether other drivers are included on the policy.